MattSurabian/proxpn-bash-client/README.md

   1. Call OpenVPN with the configuration file and the selected remote exit node.
     - If the user hasn't provided a credentials file to `openvpn` then they will be prompted for a password.
     - Terminate the VPN tunnel at anytime with control-c.

-### Installing This Script

-To use this script clone this repo or download the source from the releases page.
-The recommendation is to create a `proxpn` directory in `etc` and store the included `proxpn.ovpn` file there.
-The script should be given execute permissions `chmod +x proxpn` and copied to somewhere in your `$PATH`.
-The recommendation is to copy the script to `/usr/local/bin` or `/usr/bin`.
-This should allow you to run the command `proxpn`.

-### Authentication Credentials

-This script does not handle ProXPN authentication at all.
-When the user is prompted for their credentials that is coming entirely from `openvpn` itself.
-If you want to avoid entering your credentials at all you can create a file at `/etc/proxpn/login.conf` with your proxpn username on one line and password on another.
-Again, this shell script does NOTHING with that file other than point OpenVPN to it.
-The specification for that file and the `--auth-user-pass` flag can be found in the [OpenVPN documentation](https://openvpn.net/index.php/open-source/documentation/manuals/65-openvpn-20x-manpage.html).

-### Usage

-The shell script will likely need to be run using `sudo` because it's establishing a VPN connection.
-You'll notice when installing ProXPN's client software on supported systems it will also request elevated access.
-While this isn't something to take lightly, the hope is this script is easy enough to digest that you feel confident and secure running it as `sudo`.
-To offer piece of mind this script prints the command to STDOUT and requires confirmation from the user before attempting to create an OpenVPN connection.
-Pass the flag `-y` when calling the command (`proxpn -y`) to avoid being prompted.
-Particularly paranoid users could refuse the connection prompt and instead copy the printed `openvpn` command and run it themselves directly.